Jones calculus: Jones vector

 Thus, the Jones vector represents the amplitude and phase of the electric field in the x and y directions.

 The sum of the squares of the absolute values of the two components of Jones vectors is proportional to the intensity of light.
 It is common to normalize it to 1 at the starting point of calculation for simplification.
 It is also common to constrain the first component of the Jones vectors to be a real number.
 This discards the overall phase information that would be needed for calculation of interference with other beams.

 Note that all Jones vectors and matrices in this article employ the convention that the phase of the light wave is given by $\phi = kz - \omega t$, a convention used by Eugene Hecht.
 Under this convention, increase in $\phi_x$ (or $\phi_y$) indicates retardation (delay) in phase, while decrease indicates advance in phase.
 For example, a Jones vectors component of $i$ ($=e^{i\pi/2}$) indicates retardation by $\pi/2$ (or 90 degrees) compared to 1 ($=e^{0}$).
 Collett uses the opposite definition for the phase ($\phi = \omega t - kz$).
 Also, Collet and Jones follow different conventions for the definitions of handedness of circular polarization.
-Jones' convention is called: "From the point of view of the receiver", while Collett's convention is called: "From the point of view of the source."
+Jones's convention is called: "From the point of view of the receiver", while Collett's convention is called: "From the point of view of the source".
 The reader should be wary of the choice of convention when consulting references on the Jones calculus.

 The following table gives the 6 common examples of normalized Jones vectors.